ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ### Increase boot volume capacity during instance provisioning in the UI
 {: #resize-boot-vol-new-instance-ui}

-When you create new instance from either a stock or custom image, you can increase the size of the boot volume.
+When you create an instance from either a stock or custom image, you can increase the size of the boot volume.
 For example, a stock image would show 100 GB by default.
 You can modify the size up to 250 GB.
 For more information about creating virtual server instances, see [Creating virtual server instances in the UI](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).
-In that topic, the information for boot volume in Table 1 explains this process.

 You can also specify a larger boot volume capacity when you create an instance template.
 For more information, see [Creating an instance template](/docs/vpc?topic=vpc-creating-auto-scale-instance-group&interface=ui#creating-instance-template).